US, Germany, Australia air forces’ generals share airspace together

 |0

-This work, US, Germany, Australia air forces’ generals share airspace together [Image 4 of 4], by TSgt Jimmie Pike, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US, Germany, Australia air forces’ generals share airspace together, by TSgt Jimmie Pike, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT